Showing posts sorted by relevance for query isometric. Sort by date Show all posts

 Road rage!

-Our version of Highway Encounter has not been modified with pointless bloatware so, remains much the same.
+Our version of Highway Encounter has not been modified with pointless bloatware, so it remains much the same.
 The obvious improvements are with the graphics; gone are the monochrome visuals for a world of technicolour.
-The highway and your objective remain the same with many whacky aliens roaming about causing trouble.
+The highway and your objective remain the same, with many wacky aliens roaming about, causing trouble.
 Our droid colleagues are still daft and will get stuck on objects just like the original.
 However, this can be good: leave them behind - in safety - so you're free to clear the highway ahead of the dreaded aliens.

-The joystick controls are spot-on perfect and, if you appreciate isometric games, you'll be at home - left and right rotates, forward to accelerate and pulling back slows/stops movement.
+The joystick controls are spot-on perfect.
+If you appreciate isometric games, you'll be at home - left and right rotate, forward to accelerate and pulling back slows/stops movement.
 As expected, the weaponry is the same and features an ultra-cool energy bolt.
-This can be improved upon - thanks to power-ups lying along your road trip journey.
+This can be improved upon - thanks to power-ups lying along your road trip.
 So, the ultimate question - can you make it to the end of this motorway and save the day?

 Let's take another pause from the reading to see another lovely screenshot...